 The AHA is working with American Profile magazine, a Sunday newspaper supplement, to publish a cover feature on U.S. history for Independence Day 2012.
-It will be a history quiz of twenty-five multiple-choice questions and answers.
+Submit your ideas for questions and answers through this survey form

 Our roundup this week includes a new Teaching U.S. History blog, thoughts on the academic job market, and a TED talk on historic preservation.
 We also link to a post on the creation of the Historical Advisory Committee in 1957, decades of photographs available in the Flickr Commons, and combining modern photos with historic ones to gain a new perspective.

 Article By: Elisabeth Grant and Vernon Horn

 We begin this week with some extensive coverage of the U.S. History report from the National Assessment of Educational Progress (NAEP).
 Both Jim Grossman and Lee White (executive directors of the AHA and the NCH, respectively) dissect the results and offer their thoughts.
 We also link to other articles with reactions from historians.
 Then, read articles on the winner of the 2011 Pritzker Military Library Literature Award for Lifetime Achievement in Military Writing, the 2011 National Book Festival, Art History PhDs, Kissinger papers, and 11 endangered historic places.
 We’ve also linked to three digital history posts, including a digital version of the Pentagon Papers, a new Russian history blog, and a Ulysses app.
 Finally, read thoughts on conferences and Twitter, and watch videos from Backstory with the History Guys and the National Archives.

 Article By: Elisabeth Grant, Vernon Horn, and Robert B. Townsend